akomis/diploma-project/README.md

 ### `options{}`
 A dictionary that includes all the valid fields/options a device can have in the configuration file (monitored attribute fields) as keys and their default value (also used to validate the type of the value in the configuration file) as values.
 ### `connect()`
-Responsible for connecting to the device, initialize the prometheus metrics and other necessary device information that is vital for the use of the other methods.
+Responsible for connecting to the device, initialize the Prometheus metrics and other necessary device information that is vital for the use of the other methods.
 If the connection attempt is unsuccessful it should raise an exception.
 ### `fetch()`
 Used to extract all enabled monitoring attributes for said device and update the Prometheus metrics accordingly.
 If the fetch attempt is unsuccessful it should raise an exception.
 ### `disconnect()`